Originally published May 18th, 2023.

 Every passion or purpose we have must be squeezed until it produces financial success, and tossed aside if it doesn’t, regardless of how much joy it brought us before capitalism snuffed it out.
 All of this takes place while we are fed a constant narrative of “find your purpose” and “monetize your passions so you never have to work a day in your life!”.
 It’s all frankly bullshit.
 Life requires constant work.
 What the systems in place have done is equated that work with a dollar amount and demonized the labor that doesn’t translate into dollar signs but does translate into individuals, families, and communities rich in the ways that make living worthwhile.

-During one of my husband’s lovely, “We paid off your student loans so if you’d like to go back, you can” pushes, I had an epiphany.
+During one of my husband’s lovely, “We paid off your student loans so if you’d like to go back, you can” push, I had an epiphany.
 I don’t want to chase degrees.
 I’m well aware that I’m intellectually well-equipped.
 I could secure any degree I put my mind to.
 But I don’t want to.
 I love learning and I’ve found the way we do education in this country to be stifling.
-Even when it’s challenging us it’s still operating from a white supremacist lens that expects us all to fit into neat little boxes topped with bows of hubris that make us believe the degree somehow makes us better than others who followed a different path.
+Even when it’s challenging us it’s still operating from a white supremacist lens that expects us all to fit into neat little boxes topped with bows of hubris that make us believe the degree somehow makes us better.

 I don’t want that.

-Saying no this year in ways I hadn’t in so long has been freeing.
+Saying no this year in ways I hadn’t in so long has been fearing.
 I don’t want to throw debt back on our backs in pursuit of a piece of paper that won’t guarantee me work at a wage I’m deserving of.
 I don’t want to hustle and grind my hobbies into dust.
 While I do enjoy writing, and there are countless worlds that live in my head, I’m not interested in making the personal sacrifices to be more than another voice in the ether of the internet.
 I enjoy anonymity more than I’ve ever enjoyed having all eyes on me.
 I don’t need to prove that I’m capable to a society that prejudged me before I even left the womb.
-If Trump can be president then bitch I can be whomever the hell I want to be and in a multitude of ways I’m already a whole hell of a lot and then some.
+If Trump can be president then bitch I can be whomever the hell I want to be and in a multitude of ways I’m already so much and then some.

 I could monetize all those things.
-I could turn my passions into a purpose and that purpose into a job and a career, and I could find the joy in it until the last embers of that joy are snuffed out and all that’s left is a quiet ache.
+I could turn my passions into a purpose and that purpose into a job and a career, and I could find the joy in it until the last embers of that joy are snuffed out and all that’s left is quiet.
 Kind of like when the last truffula tree fell in the Lorax.
-A vast emptiness enters where the joy once lived when capitalism is at the center of our choices and desires.
+A vast emptiness enters where the joy once lived.
 I don’t want that for myself.

 To create spaces where people feel safe shedding the armor the world requires they wear.
 Where there is immense love, warmth, and a whole lot of accountability.
-For the healing and nurturing power of the energy that I possess to live not only within me but within the world and the spaces that I move through.
-This isn’t all sunshine and roses; no, mothering is uncomfortable hard truths, and painful growth as well.
+For the healing and nurturing power of the energy, I was blessed with to live not only within me but within the world and the spaces I move through.
+This isn’t all sunshine and roses, no mothering is uncomfortable hard truths and painful growth as well.
 I want to embrace it all without feeling like it needs to have a dollar sign attached to it.
-Without feeling like I must do more for what I do to be valued in capitalistic terms.
+Without feeling like I must do more for what I do to be valued.